 - Instructors who teach traditional law enforcement with modern techniques and technology

 - Adherence to Florida state requirements and regulations

 To enter the program, students must:

 - Complete the admissions requirements for Seminole State.
-Apply for vocational certificate COTLE-VC.
+Apply for career certificate COTLE-VC.

 - Complete the Criminal Justice General Information Sheet.